 Bonding usually refers to a cost-effective procedure used to fill gaps in front teeth and to change a tooth’s color or shape.
 The results can be dramatic.
 Within a few hours, you will have a great smile!
 Bonding, like tooth whitening, may change color over time due to coffee, tea, cola, and wine.

 Porcelain Veneers are thin pieces of porcelain that go directly on your natural teeth.
 This entire procedure can take as few as two visits.
 Veneers change the size, shape and color of a patient’s teeth.
 This procedure is used to repair fractured teeth, teeth darkened by age or medication, or a crooked smile.
 Many times, patients ask for porcelain veneers to simply feel and look younger with a straighter, whiter smile!

-A local anesthesia is applied to the area (like most modern dentistry additional sedation is not necessary but may be desired by the patient).
+Local anesthesia is applied to the area (like most modern dentistry additional sedation is not necessary but may be desired by the patient).
 The dentist will often make a minor incision in the gum.
 A pilot hole or “Osteotomy” is prepared in the jaw where the implant is then placed.
 If an incision was made, a suture or two is placed.
-The procedure is usually completed within an hour with little to no post operative pain.
+The procedure is usually completed within an hour with little to no post-operative pain.
 Most cases will have a 3 to 4 month healing period prior to finishing the restoration.
-A second uncovering surgery is rarely utilized anymore.
+A second uncovering surgery is rarely utilized any more.

 Fees for dental implants vary and patients are often confused or misled by quotes that do not include the entire process.
 Always schedule an implant consultation to discuss the procedure and all fees involved.

 Most cases will be completed within the office however special circumstances may require special skills or equipment.
 If your case would be better treated outside the office, we will know exactly where to send you and walk you through the entire process.